Itching, Itchy, Burning Skin With No Rash Anxiety Symptoms

 Because stress responses cause such dramatic changes in the body, stress responses stress the body, and especially the nervous system.
 The nervous system is responsible for sending and receiving sensory information to and from the brain, including sending and receiving sensory information from the nerve endings in the skin.

 When stress responses occur infrequently, the body can recover relatively quickly from the physiological, psychological, and emotional changes the stress response brings about.
-When stress responses occur too frequently and/or dramatically, however, the body has a more difficult time recovering, which can result in the body remaining in a semi hyperstimulated state, since stress hormones are stimulants.
-We call this state stress-response hyperstimulation.
+When stress responses occur too frequently, however, the body has a more difficult time recovering.
+Incomplete recovery can cause the body to remain in a state of semi stress response readiness, which we call "stress-response hyperstimulation," since stress hormones are stimulants.

-A body that becomes stress-response hyperstimulated can behave in odd and erratic ways.
+Hyperstimulation can cause the body to behave in odd and erratic ways.
 Experiencing itching and burning skin for no apparent reason is an example of how the body’s nervous system and sensory organs can ‘misbehave’ due to being overly stressed (it’s thought that the nerve endings in the skin become over active, and therefore, send incorrect information to brain, such as an itching and burning feeling).

 While anxiety and stress caused itching and burning skin sensations may be unusual, they aren’t harmful or an indication of a serious medical problem.
 It’s just one more way a stress-response hyperstimulated body can produce odd and erratic symptoms.

 NOTE: Allergic reactions and adverse reactions to medications are also common causes of itching and burning skin sensations.
 Be sure to discuss this symptom with your doctor to rule out those potential causes.

 How to treat itching burning skin sensations but no rash?